microsoft/vscode-docs/blogs/2023/06/05/vscode-wasm-wasi.md

 Now that we were able to compile C/C++ and Rust code to WebAssembly and execute it in VS Code, we explored whether we could run a shell in VS Code for the Web as well.

-We investigated into compiling one of the nix shells to WebAssembly.
-However, shells that rely on OS features (spawning processes, ...) are not available in WASI right now.
+We investigated compiling one of the nix shells to WebAssembly.
+However, shells that rely on operating system features (spawning processes, ...) are not available in WASI right now.
 This led us to take a slightly different approach: we implemented a basic shell in TypeScript and tried to compile only the nix core utils like `ls`, `cat`, `date`, ... to WebAssembly.
 Since Rust has very good support for WASM and WASI, we gave the [uutils/coreutils](https://github.com/uutils/coreutils), a cross-platform reimplementation of the GNU coreutils in Rust, a try.
 Et voilà, we had a first minimal web shell.

 ![A web shell](webshell.gif)